Home

 • Send your sibling a card or present every once in a while.

-• Offer help and support to your sibling when they need it.
+• Offer help and support to your sibling when they need it and look out for one another.

 • Show them that they can be themselves around you.